 Textile Frame Covering

-Custom designed implantable medical fabrics, whether woven, knitted or braided, can be developed for use in structural heart implants, such as implantable valves and annuloplasty rings.
+Custom designed implantable medical fabrics, whether woven, knitted or braided, can be developed for use in structural heart implants, such as implantable valves, occlusion devices and annuloplasty rings.
 The choice of material, fabric thickness, pore size, strength and compliance, are just some of the characteristics that can be optimised to your requirements.
 The fabric can also be laser trimmed to avoid fraying and shape formed to conform to the underlying implant.